bcgov/startup-sample-project-aws-serverless-TFC/functional-tests/Readme.md

 Currently, the manually triggered action `AutomationTestUbuntu.yml` runs automatically the tests in GitHub and `browserStackTest.yml` to run the test using BrowserStack

-The following secrets need to be set to run the test:
+The following GitHub secrets need to be set to run the test:

 - `BROWSERSTACK_ACCESS_KEY`
 - `BROWSERSTACK_USERNAME`

-The following secrets need to be set to mail the test results to the account of your choice (You may comment out the section that sends the eamil in the yml script)
+The following GitHub secrets need to be set to mail the test results to the account of your choice (You may comment out the section that sends the eamil in the yml script)
 - `MAIL_ADDRESS`
 - `MAIL_PASSWORD`
 - `MAIL_SERVER`